brookethomp/CS40/README.md

+Locality:
+  In this assignment, the focus is on cache and locality, with a dual-track approach.
+On the design and building track, there are blocked two-dimensional arrays implemented that create polymorphic image rotation code, emphasizing efficient data structure design.
+Simultaneously, on the experimental computer science track, I predicted and measured the costs of image rotations based on cache knowledge from the course material and lectures.
+This involves applying theoretical insights into cache behavior to anticipate performance outcomes and subsequently conducting experiments to validate these predictions.
+The assignment aims to provide a comprehensive understanding of cache optimization, array structures, and their impact on image rotation performance through a combination of practical implementation and theoretical analysis.

+Machine Arithmetic (arith):
+  The primary objective of this assignment is to provide hands-on experience with low-level machine representations of numbers.
+I developed a program that compresses PPM images through transformations in color spaces, involving the discard of information not easily discernible by the human eye, constituting lossy compression.
+The assignment covers packing and unpacking binary data, dealing with both signed and unsigned integers, and working with two's-complement representations of signed data.
+Additionally, I learned to handle in floating-point arithmetic.
+  The assignment includes writing and testing conversions between RGB and component video color spaces and implementing a discrete cosine transform.
+A problem-solving technique called "stepwise refinement" is recommended, where the problem is broken down into parts, each solved by individual functions or modules.
+The design emphasizes the composition of solutions to individual parts, promoting modular reasoning and organized separation of interfaces into separate files in C programming.
+The overall goal is to deepen understanding of the capabilities and limitations of machine arithmetic while gaining insights into image compression techniques and linear algebra applications in the context of broadcast color TV and JPEG image compression.

 UM:
   The purpose of this assignment is to implement a software version of a virtual machine, referred to as the "Universal Machine" (UM),